-Sometime it’s really hard to start an engine when it’s already frizzed.
+Sometimes it’s really hard to start an engine when it’s already frizzed.
 Just consider your body and how it’s fell when you start to move your body after a cold water bath.
 Your generator is not exceptional.
 It will have the same issue when you try to start it for the first time in the winter season.
 Oil is thicker in colder environments and fuel doesn’t burn as efficiently.
-For this reason it’s more difficult to get your standby generator up-and-running when you need it most.
-But good thing is that, just a bit of regular pre-season maintenance, you can make sure your standby generator won’t leave you out cold and in the dark during extremes winter weather.
+For this reason, it’s more difficult to get your standby generator up-and-running when you need it most.
+But good thing is that just a bit of regular pre-season maintenance, you can make sure your standby generator won’t leave you out cold and in the dark during extremes winter weather.

 Winter Preparation Tips for Your Standby Generator:

 Maybe throughout the year, you did not start your generator for a single time.
 Yes, it can happen.
 So, in this case, I will suggest you, read the manual and memorized how to operate a generator once again.
 Check the generator surrounding for water, dust and other stuff.
 After all of this, a practice run is also recommended to you that you can see exactly what your generator will be able to power your home during an emergency.

 Calculate The Amount of Fuel Needs-

 During an emergency (heavy snow and ice storms), fuel may be in short supply and it can be hard to access.
 The generator can consume 12-20 gallons/day for 24/7 operation.
 But your generator’s wattage guide can help you more closely to determine fuel needs for 24/7 operation.
 Be certain to add fuel stabilizer to any fuel that will sit unused over 30 days and before you should follow stabilizer instructions carefully.
 Old, stale gas will not run and it could damage your generator.
 Generally, fuel will stay fresh up to 1 year.

 Check The Oil Level of Your Generator Regularly-